1994148735lbkczym/CS144-minnow/writeups/check3.md

 My SUNet ID: rllata

-I collaborated with: [list sunetids here]
+I collaborated with: [janlrudo]

 I would like to thank/reward these classmates for their help: [list sunetids here]

-This checkpoint took me about [n] hours to do.
+This checkpoint took me about [10-13] hours to do.
 I [did not] attend the lab session.

 Program Structure and Design of the TCPSender [Describe data structures and approach taken.
 Describe alternative designs considered